rbisewski/ledctl/README.md

 0) Build this program as you would a simple golang module.

-    go build ledctl
+    go build

-1) Run the program to gather a list of devices.
+1) Run the program to gather data from a list of devices.

     ledctl